zalenix/portaldocs/portal-sdk/templates/top-extensions-telemetry.md

 	This database contains  the raw, unprocessed data that comes from MDS directly to Kusto.
 There are many scenarios where you may want to debug extension issues, for example, performance or creates.
 This is the right table to use to review diagnostic events.
 Data here is persisted for 45 days.
 To filter out test traffic when performing queries on this database, use `userTypeHint == ""`.       |

-For more information about Kusto and the data provided in the Portal Kusto cluster, see [portalfx-telemetry-kusto-databases.md](portalfx-telemetry-kusto-databases.md).

 ### Kusto tables

 | Database          | Table Name        | Details             |